probablyquill/UltrixGVGControl/README.md

 | 0x36 | Checksum byte1 (character “C”) |
 | 0x04 | EOT (end of transmission) |

+In other words, formatting of commands is as follows:

+[soh][protocol][sequence][command][checksum][eot]

+Commands in the documentation often have parameters, such as QN,IS.
+The "," is a horizontal tab, 0x09.
+Most commands do not require a trailing tab before the checksum.

 ### Encoding data to send:
 To send a number as data over the GVG Native protocol requires undertaking several steps.
 1. The number needs to be converted from decimal to hex. (e.x.
 15 -> 0x0F).